Prevent Healthcare Data Breaches: A 12-Step Guide

 Users often default to ‘.com’ even when the legitimate site uses a different extension.
 Attackers register ‘amazon.co’ or ‘google.net’ to capture this traffic.
 Country-code TLDs like ‘.cm’ (Cameroon) are popular because they look like typos of ‘.com’.

-Adding or removing hyphens creates plausible-looking domains like ‘face-book.com’ or combining brand names with common words like ‘amazon-deals.com’.
-This technique, called combosquatting, extends typosquatting into brand impersonation territory.
+Adding hyphens or combining brand names with common words creates domains like ‘face-book.com’ or ‘amazon-deals.com’.
+This technique, called combosquatting, extends domain typosquatting into brand impersonation territory.

 Each technique targets different user behaviors, so attackers often register multiple variations to maximize their catch rate.